akashdktyagi/test-automation-project-amazon-10may2024/README.md

        * https://www.testmo.com/guides/github-actions-selenium
        * https://docs.github.com/en/actions/using-containerized-services/about-service-containers
 * [16/06/2024] How to create a reusable maven library and use it in the project ![#1600f9](https://via.placeholder.com/15/1600f9/000000?text=+) `Yet to Demonstrate`
+* [16/06/2024] Centralizing Reporting with Elastic search, Log Stash and Kibana